kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *attrition rate unprecedented*

 ### INCOMPETENT WORKFORCE
-> Employees perceive their co-workers as either incompetent or unprofessional.
-This might be a result of low entry requirements, insufficient training, or organization's inability to compete effectively in the labor market.
+> Employees perceive co-workers as incompetent or unprofessional because of low entry requirements, insufficient training, or organization’s inability to compete effectively in labor market.

 __Exemplary statements reported by employees:__